 Thirdly, Chinese international relations scholars recommend to neither escalate support, nor to turn on Russia, and are cautious about a Chinese peacemaking role.
 They consider joining the West unwise.
 The US would supposedly just pocket a Chinese condemnation of Russia, quickly turn on Beijing right after the war, all the while China would lose its strategic partner in Moscow.
 Chinese experts also note Russia’s supposedly neglected and legitimate security interests, and condemn Western sanctions for allegedly causing energy and food security crises and supply chain issues – though sanctions are a learning opportunity for China on the potential risks it could face from the West.

 At the same time, Chinese analysts emphasize that Beijing has already done a lot for Moscow and should focus on its own interests.
 Russia should not expect more than maintaining the trend towards gradually expanded ties, also given international pressure and risks for China.
 Both escalation and a long war are not in Beijing’s own interests.
-Scholars underline China’s support for Ukraine’s territorial integrity, call on their government to clearly oppose a Russian use of nuclear weapons, and hope Russia may demonstrate “the responsibility of a major country” to find a way towards peace.
+Scholars underline China’s support for Ukraine’s territorial integrity, call on their government to clearly oppose the Russian use of nuclear weapons, and hope Russia may demonstrate “the responsibility of a major country” to find a way towards peace.
 On mediation, Chinese experts claim that Beijing cannot change Moscow’s hardline position, that the time for talks may only come after further Ukrainian victories or even a change in the domestic situation in Russia, and that China should ideally cooperate with the EU on such efforts (or rather support a bilateral dialogue between Brussels and Moscow).

 The Second Year of the War Will Likely See Chinese Policy Continuity